penny17/CTC/README.md

 Prahalad, C. K., & Ramaswamy, V. (2004) The Future of Competition: Co-creating Unique Value with Customers.
 Boston: Harvard Business Press.
+The emergence of social networking sites has created a problem of how the self is to be understood in the online world.